how to make your own kombucha scoby from scratch (a step-by-step guide)

 My scoby took 23 days to complete, and on the 24th day, I used it to start brewing kombucha.
 Keep in mind that this is just a guide; yours might take more or less days to form, but hopefully the pictures will help to understand the formation pattern.

-Looking down at the surface, not much has changed, but the scoby is growing in thickness and its texture is changing.
-(See how it's becoming more smooth compared to Day 14?)
+Day 16: Looking down at the surface, not much has changed, but the scoby is growing in thickness and its texture is changing.

 Remember, don't follow my days to success, but look at your own scoby and check it's thickness - that 1/4 inch is the magical number!
 Here is a look at mine from all sides of the jar.